Mortgage calculator

 The most common types of mortgages include:

-- Fixed-rate mortgage – the interest rate is fixed for a set amount over a specific length of time.
-Once the fixed rate period comes to end, you’ll be automatically moved to your lender’s standard variable rate (SVR), which is typically more expensive.
+With a fixed-rate mortgage the interest rate is fixed at a set amount over a specific length of time.
+Once the fixed rate period comes to an end, you’ll be automatically moved to your lender’s standard variable rate (SVR).
+This is typically more expensive.

-- Standard variable rate mortgage – the rate is set by your mortgage lender and can go up or down whenever they choose to change it.
+The rate for a standard variable mortgage (SVR) is set by your mortgage lender.
+It can go up or down whenever they choose to change it.
 SVR rates tend to be higher than other mortgage rates.

-- Discount mortgage – this is typically offered as a discount on the lender’s SVR.
-If you’re offered a discount of 1% for the first two years, your mortgage rate will be 1% lower than the lender’s SVR.
+A discount mortgage is typically offered as a discount on the lender’s SVR.
+So, if you’re offered a 1% discount for the first two years, your mortgage rate will be 1% lower than the lender’s SVR for that time.

 How much deposit do I need for a mortgage?